School Board Policy 412 -

-Automobile travel shall be reimbursed at the mileage rate set by the IRS or as provided for by the employee's contract.
+B. Automobile travel shall be reimbursed at the mileage rate set by the IRS.
 Commercial transportation shall reflect economy fares and shall be reimbursed only for the actual cost of the trip.
 For out- of-state travel, the rate paid will be the tourist airline fare.
-If a private car is used for out-of-state travel, the amount paid will be the lesser of the airfare as indicated, or the actual mileage at the approved rates.
+If a private car is used for out-of-state travel, the amount paid will be the lesser of the airfare as indicated, or the actual mileage, less miles that would have been traveled to usual place of work, at the approved rates.

-Conference request and Expense reimbursement forms must clearly state the type of expenditures incurred and the reason for the expenditure.
+D. Conference request and expense reimbursement forms must clearly state the type of expenditures incurred and the reason for the expenditure.
 This information should include: place visited, business or school purpose, function attended, and the actual costs.

 IV.
 Request Procedure